-- 18.1 The parties are committed to achieving and maintaining a safe and healthy work environment, free from inappropriate workplace behaviour and bullying and will take all reasonably practicable steps to: - (a) foster a culture of respect in the workplace; and - (b) ensure employees are treated appropriately and not subject to bullying. - 18.2 An employee who is aggrieved by their treatment in employment may seek a review under section 59 of the PSFM Act.
+- 17.5 The parties are committed to achieving and maintaining a safe and healthy work environment, free from inappropriate workplace behaviour and bullying. - 17.6 The employer will take all reasonably practical steps to: - (a) Foster a culture of respect in the workplace; and

+(b) ensure employees including managers are treated appropriately and not subject to inappropriate workplace behaviour and bullying.